Treatment Center Call us today There is hope

 WhatsApp

-HIPAA-compliant programs and apps enable providers to offer telehealth services to patients during COVID-19.
-This eliminates the need for in-person visits where patients may transmit or become ill from the virus.
+HIPAA-compliant programs and apps enable providers to offer telehealth services to patients who prefer to receive care remotely.
+This eliminates the need for in-person visits and lowers the risk of contracting contagious illnesses.
 Instead, patients are able to receive these services in the comfort of their own homes.
 Furthermore, the U.S. Drug Enforcement Agency (FDA) has expanded prescribing guidelines to make it easier for providers to prescribe medications on secure telemedicine programs.[1]
-This Public Health Emergency Declaration allows registered practitioners to prescribe Schedule II-V controlled substances via telehealth if they meet the three following guidelines:
+The Public Health Emergency Declaration due to the 2020 COVID-19 pandemic allows registered practitioners to prescribe Schedule II-V controlled substances via telehealth if they meet the three following guidelines:

 1. Prescriptions are being used for legitimate medical purposes for a person’s usual course of treatment.